Common House Finch Issues

 - Yards with easy access to seeds and other dietary favorites are frequently used as house finch hangouts.

 - Most house finch damage is the result of their food-seeking behaviors.

-- They also eat budding blossoms and knock off flowering petals, which frustrates gardeners.
+- House finches also eat budding blossoms and knock off flowering petals, which is frustrating for horticultural workers.

-- Vineyard owners also deal with house finches as they attack grapes.
+- Vineyard owners also deal with house finches as they target grapes.

 - Control methods often require the use of nets to keep house finches from reaching crops or flowers.

 - Limiting possible nest sites, such as woodpiles and overgrown shrubs, also helps limit populations.

 - House finches are protected by federal law, which means it is illegal to kill them.